jdorn/json-editor/README.md

 Requirements
 -----------------

-JSON Schema has no required dependencies.
+JSON Editor has no required dependencies.
 It only needs a modern browser (tested in Chrome and Firefox).

 ### Optional Requirements